irmen/prog8/docs/source/syntaxreference.rst

     <start>  downto  <end>   [ step  <step> ]

 You an provide a step value if you need something else than the default increment which is one (or, in case of downto, a decrement of one).
+Unlike the start and end values, the step value must be a constant.
 Because a step of minus one is so common you can just use the downto variant to avoid having to specify the step as well::

     0 to 7                   ; range of values 0, 1, 2, 3, 4, 5, 6, 7